 Can You Freeze Buttercream Covered Cakes?

 In short, yes.
 Buttercream cakes freeze very well.
-In fact, buttercream can be looked at like an insulator for the interior of your cake.
+In fact, buttercream can be looked at as an insulator for the interior of your cake.
 It locks in moisture – even when in the freezer.
 So, when it comes time to thaw your cake, it tastes almost as good as fresh cake.

 However, that doesn’t mean you should throw your buttercream-covered cake into the freezer willy-nilly.
 You need to take specific steps to avoid the dreaded freezer burn, which will render your cake useless.

-To freeze a buttercream-covered cake, follow the steps below.
+If you want to know how to freeze a buttercream-covered cake, follow the steps below.

 1. Cool and Frost Your Cake

 If you’re baking your cake instead of purchasing it from a baker, then you should (obviously) start by baking your cake.
 Let the cake cool entirely before frosting.
 The last thing you want is melted buttercream frosting.